Before you book

 - Water/ice is replenished and pets are fed based on the travel schedule.

 - Pets with overnight stays or lengthy delays are placed in secure kennels and fed accordingly.

 Changes to planned travel

 In many cases, pets are booked weeks in advance of the planned travel date.
-Operational adjustments, such as changes to aircraft type, flight schedules and routes, sometimes require pets to travel on a different itinerary from the route originally booked.
+Operational adjustments, such as changes to aircraft type, flight schedules and routes, or weather or temperature conditions, sometimes require pets to travel on a different itinerary from the route originally booked.
+In addition, items that must be corrected to meet requirements at time of acceptance may result in changes to travel plans.
 To confirm your pet's itinerary, please contact the experts at our PetSafe Service Center at 1-800-575-3335 or 1-832-235-1541.

 Emergency veterinary support

 United PetSafe will seek veterinary treatment in the unlikely event of a pet becoming ill or injured while in our care.
 If in the course of this treatment, the consulting veterinarian determines that the diagnosis or health issue is not transit-related, such as a pre-existing condition, customers are responsible to reimburse United for the cost of veterinary care.